autodesk-platform-services/aps-mcp-server-nodejs/docs/README.md

 # Tutorial

-This tutorial guides you through the process of implementing and testing a [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server for [Autodesk Platform Services](https://aps.autodesk.com).
-By the end of the tutorial, you'll have a fully functioning MCP server that provides AI assistants with access to Autodesk Construction Cloud (ACC) data, including projects, folders, files, and issues.
+This tutorial guides you through the process of implementing a simple [Model Context Protocol](https://modelcontextprotocol.io) server providing AI assistants with access to [Autodesk Construction Cloud](https://construction.autodesk.com) data such as documents and issues.
+The implementation leverages [Autodesk Platform Services](https://aps.autodesk.com), using [Data Management API](https://aps.autodesk.com/en/docs/data/v2/developers_guide/overview/) and [Autodesk Construction Cloud API](https://aps.autodesk.com/en/docs/acc/v1/overview/introduction/) for accessing the data, and [Secure Service Accounts API](https://aps.autodesk.com/en/docs/ssa/v1/developers_guide/overview/) for authentication.

 ![Screenshot](screenshot.png)

 > Tip: if you don't want to build the project from scratch, the complete implementation is available on GitHub: [https://github.com/autodesk-platform-services/aps-mcp-server-nodejs](https://github.com/autodesk-platform-services/aps-mcp-server-nodejs).

+## Terminology

-## What is the Model Context Protocol?
+### Model Context Protocol

-The [Model Context Protocol (MCP)](https://modelcontextprotocol.io) is an open protocol that standardizes how applications provide context to Large Language Models (LLMs).
+[Model Context Protocol (MCP)](https://modelcontextprotocol.io) is an open protocol that standardizes how applications provide context to Large Language Models (LLMs).
 Think of MCP like a USB-C port for AI applications - it provides a standardized way to connect AI models to different data sources and tools.

+**MCP Servers** are applications that implement the MCP protocol to expose data and functionality to AI assistants.
+They act as bridges between AI models and external systems, running in the background and responding to requests from MCP clients.

+**MCP Tools** are specific functions that an MCP server exposes to AI assistants.
+These tools allow the AI to perform actions like retrieving data, executing commands, or interacting with external APIs.
+Each tool has a defined schema that describes its parameters and expected behavior.

+### Autodesk Platform Services

+[Autodesk Platform Services (APS)](https://aps.autodesk.com) is a collection of web services that enable developers to build applications that interact with Autodesk products and services.
+In this tutorial, you'll use APS to access data from [Autodesk Construction Cloud (ACC)](https://construction.autodesk.com) projects.

+### Secure Service Accounts

+[Secure Service Account (SSA)](https://aps.autodesk.com/en/docs/ssa/v1/developers_guide/overview/) is a special type of account designed for server-to-server authentication with Autodesk Platform Services.
+Unlike traditional OAuth which requires user interaction, SSA uses public/private key cryptography to authenticate programmatically.

+Key benefits:

+- **No user interaction required** - Perfect for automated systems and AI assistants
+- **Granular permissions** - Control exactly what the service account can access
+- **Audit trail** - Track all actions performed by the service account
+- **Secure** - Uses industry-standard JWT tokens with private key signing

 ## What You'll Build

-Instead of building custom integrations for each AI assistant (Claude, ChatGPT, etc.), you can build one MCP server that works with any MCP-compatible client.
-This server can then provide the AI with access to:

-- **Resources**: Files, database records, or any other data
-- **Tools**: Functions the AI can call to perform actions
-- **Prompts**: Pre-written templates to guide AI interactions

 In this tutorial, you'll implement an MCP server that exposes the following tools to AI assistants: